Friends of Daisy Hill Station

 In February 2018 the group was awarded a Westhoughton Environmental Award by the Town Council for their hard work and dedication both keeping the station tidy and in adding environmental touches such as planters, benches and bird boxes.
 Write-up (Bolton News).

-Below is the 2023 Friends of Daisy Hill Station work and meeting schedule dates and times.
+Below is the Friends of Daisy Hill Station work and meeting schedule dates and times.
 Everyone is welcome to participate in volunteering any time available in helping to transform one of our local railway stations.
+Awaiting confirmation of 2024 schedule.

 About Daisy Hill Station